 Perhaps more disappointingly, other important features such as SSO or Kubernetes integration are not available even in the pro tier, and require one of the enterprise tiers2.
 Therefore it is important to check if the specific features required for your use case are included in the relevant tier you intend to use.

-Documentation is patchy
+Documentation is patchy#

 While ClearML’s documentation is generally very clear and quite comprehensive, there are certain more advanced or esoteric areas of the API which are less well-documented.
 For example, the standard ClearML API does not include support for managing queues (for orchestrating tasks over workers), and instead recommends using the generic HTTP API client.
 However, the documentation for this API is quite limited so some trial and error was required for us to get this to work.

-The ClearML documentation also sometimes fails to explain certain concepts beyond the key ones such as Tasks and Models particularly well.
+s particularly well.
 For example, we wanted to run groups of simulations, where each simulation was for a different scenario.
 The solution turned out to be to use function tasks, which allow a parent task to spawn multiple sub-tasks, but it was not clear from the documentation alone that this would achieve what we needed.

 Fortunately it seems that ClearML has since improved the documentation in this and other areas, so perhaps this will become less of an issue going forward.

-Visualisation options are limited
+Visualisation options are limited#

 ClearML allows you to view metrics from a single experiment very quickly and easily from the UI.
 You can also generate custom plots and store them in the results for the experiment, which can then also be viewed from the UI.